 The development in the mobile banking, fintech, and financial services ecosystem is driven by the demand for better facilities, access to financial information, transparency, easier and faster transactions, secure authentication, and meaningful support throughout the customer lifecycle.
 As evident from the communication benchmarks and usage trends, it is clear that the banking and finance industry in SEA is picking up momentum.
 While the pandemic acted as an accelerant to this process, engaging these newly gained customers is of vital importance to ensure consistent growth in the future.

 Banks and fintech need to understand that in order to rethink customer engagement for banking in Southeast Asia, they must adopt an insights-led approach.
 It can help banks and fintechs crack customer-centricity and use behavior-based communication that is relevant to customers and adds value to them.

 As more and more digitally-transacting customers join the banking sector, providing relevant recommendations, timely reminders, and valuable offers has become all the more important.
 Here’s an intelligent, data-driven approach to customer engagement, that we like to call ‘insights-led engagement’, and here’s how it works:

 Now, that you understand what an insights-led engagement framework looks like, here’s how you can achieve it:

 There has been tremendous growth in SEA’s banking and finance sector in the last five years.
-Nearly half of the global population and 70% of millennials (key growth drivers) were using mobile banking apps by 2016 to check balances and carry out financial transactions.
-Fast forward to 2019 and 87% of banks (with assets between $50 million to $50 billion) were providing users with mobile apps.
+By 2016, nearly half of the global population and 70% of millennials (key growth drivers) were using mobile banking apps to check balances and carry out financial transactions.
+Fast forward to 2019, and 87% of banks (with assets between $50 million and $50 billion) were providing customers with mobile apps.
 To help understand the future scope and potential, estimates suggest that the number of mobile users will reach 7 billion in 2021; 3 billion of these are likely to register on mobile finance apps.